petamoriken/float16/index.md

 * Chrome: last 2 versions
 * Edge: last 2 versions
 * Safari: last 2 versions

-* Node.js: latest version
+However, this package only uses up to the ES2015 features, so you should be able to use it without any problems.

-When you build by yourself using webpack or rollup.js for old browsers support, please transpile JavaScript files in `src/` directory.
+When you build by yourself using bundler for old browsers support, please transpile JavaScript files in `src/` directory.

 ## API